 As quickly as bus stops are repaired and debris cleared, on another anniversary of some slain “comrade” or founding of an insurgency group, the students are at it again: hurling potato-bombs, setting Molotov cocktails alight, and destroying anything that comes across their path.

 For the majority of those who work and live near Avenida Chile, the protests have become routine, including the eye and throat irritation caused by waves of tear gas.
 Usually, by the time the evening commute begins, human rights activists and employees from the Mayoralty manage to de-escalate the situation.

 The roiling protests at La Pedagógica, La Nacional, and Distrital (to mention three public education institutions) are infiltrated by urban militia cells of various illegal armed groups, including FARC dissidents and the National Liberation Army (ELN).
-These groups are the ideologues of the so-called Primera Linea, or First Line.
+These groups are the ideologues of the so-called Primera Línea, or Front Line.

 With a tirade of social media posts on Twitter during Paro Nacional in 2021 Bolívar champions the “youngsters” who destroyed the capital’s public transportation infrastructure, torched police command posts – CAIs – and caused extensive vandalism to a city he now wants to govern.
 On Saturday, the First Line turned a civic protest into a night of destruction.